KSP-KOS/KOS/doc/source/structures/vessels/element.rst

     :access: Get only

     A List of all the :ref:`parts <part>` on the Element. ``SET FOO TO SHIP:PARTS.`` has exactly the same effect as ``LIST PARTS IN FOO.``.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

+.. attribute:: Element:DOCKINGPORTS

+    :type: :struct:`List` of :struct:`DockingPort` objects
+    :access: Get only

+    A List of all the :ref:`docking ports <DockingPort>` on the Element.

+.. attribute:: Element:VESSEL

+    :type: :struct:`Vessel`
+    :access: Get only

+    The parent vessel containing the element.

 .. attribute:: Element:RESOURCES